 Type of Funding

-The Harvard University Center for the Environment is calling on recent doctorate recipients keen to conduct research into complex environmental issues using the extraordinary resources available at Harvard to apply for its 2019 Environmental Fellows program.
+The Harvard University Center for the Environment is calling on recent doctorate recipients keen to conduct research into complex environmental issues using the extraordinary resources available at Harvard to apply for its 2020 Environmental Fellows program.
 The Environmental Fellows will work for 2 years with Harvard faculty members in any school or department to create new knowledge and strengthen connections across the University’s academic disciplines; hence, this Fellowship requires residency in the Cambridge, Massachusetts area.
 Any fieldwork trip must be scheduled for the summer or January recess.

-The fellowship provides an annual salary of US$68,000, health insurance, up to $2,500 reimbursement for relocation expenses, and a US$2,500 annual allowance for travel and other professional expenses.
+The fellowship provides an annual salary of US$70,000, health insurance, and a US$2,500 annual allowance for travel and other professional expenses.
 All fellows attend bi-weekly dinners along with Harvard faculty and a speaker from the Harvard faculty.

 Doctorate degree or equivalent holders in any field, of any nationality and from any university in the world are eligible, who may propose research projects in any discipline.
 Candidates without a PhD may apply if they have studied in fields where the PhD is not the typical terminal degree.
 All candidates must have experience performing scholarly research.
-Applicants must secure a commitment from 1 or more Harvard faculty members to serve as a mentor and to provide office or lab space for the 2-year fellowship.
+Applicants must secure a commitment from 1 or more Harvard faculty members to serve as a mentor and to provide office space and basic administrative support for the 2-year fellowship.

 Candidates who received terminal degrees from Harvard, and post-docs currently working at Harvard are eligible for the fellowship provided their research and host arrangements take them in new directions and forge new connections within the University.
 Harvard candidates should not propose to continue to work with the same professors or lab groups with whom they are currently associated.